ging/fiware-idm/doc/installation_and_administration_guide/configuration.md

 ## Language

-Keyrock has several built in languages.
+Keyrock has several built-in languages.

 You can change the default language in config.js